 Figure 8 shows the time series of the monthly climatological dataset (green line), EAS4 system (red line) and EAS5 system (blue line) evaluated as monthly averages for the year 2017.
 The left panel shows the climatological time series of seabed temperature at depths included between [0-500] m, while the right panel shows the comparison at depths included between [0-1500] m.
-It can be seen that the 2 systems provide very similar values and are able to reproduce the seasonal variability of the bottom temperature that is generally overestimated by the models with respect to the climatological dataset.
+The 2 systems provide very similar values and are able to reproduce the seasonal variability of the bottom temperature that is generally overestimated by the models with respect to the climatological dataset.